chiefley/blog-client/src/Project Info/General Notes.md

 - Adopting Material UI for a polished, professional look
 - Componentized design with services for API access
 - Unit tests using Vitest framework.
-- Hosting at Vercel connected to Github/main branch.
+- Hosting at Hostinger,
-- URL at Vercel is https://blog-client-three-psi.vercel.app
 - Domain thechief.com is kept at Network Solutions
-- Domain netservers now point to a proxy domain at Cloudshare.

 ### Backend & Hosting
-- Wordpress Premium plan at Hostinger.com to enable full REST API access
+- Wordpress Business plan at Hostinger.com to enable full REST API access
 - Currently hosted at https://wpcms.thechief.com.
 - WordPress multisite capability to support multiple blogs (domain1.com/blog1, domain2.com/blo2, etc.)
 - WP is configured for three sites: wa1x, applefinch, and the default headless site for development.
 - WA1X is a ham radio blog.
 Applefinch is a blog about science and the scientific method.
-- Vercel hosting for the frontend (connects to GitHub, generous free tier)

 - I am the only admin since all the blogs will be mine.
 - I will use the Wordpress Admin for all configuration and content management.